 You will have studied the pieces on Building Wooden Houses. and The Fire of London Building Regulations and know the answers.
-If not, CLICK on these two titles below and read about the reason more fully
+If not, follow on the two links above and read about the reason more fully.

 These roofs are typical of Fire of London roofs after 1666.
 They have high walls on three sides and the roofs slope to a central gully.
 This gully drains to a central hopper head at the back which leads to a down drain pipe.

 The chimney pots are high to give a long length to the chimney to create a good draught and make the coal fires burn well.
 In this case, every other row of chimneys seems to have been capped off.

 Notice the great variety of windows, Almost every one is different.
 There has been years of rebuilding here.